degeri/dcr_matrix_rss_bot/README.md

-# Decred Matrix RSS BOT
+# Decred Matrix Atom BOT

-A simple bot to post rss content to a matrix room.
+A simple bot to post Atom content to a matrix room.

 ## Installation